AEADataEditor/aea-de-guidance/Requested_information_data.md

 - Data Description: detailed description of all data, including input data:
   - name of data set
-  - location of data set
+  - (original and current) location of data set
   - characteristics of data set: **At a minimum**, all variables that are used in the paper should be well-described (variable/column labels, value labels, summary statistics).
 - Data Access: complete description of how the data can be accessed
 - Data Persistence: how long will the data continue to exist in the form the author used it